PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/customer-settings/add-new-group.md

 2) Discount

 The field is measured in percentages, only numbers can be entered, when saving with any other inputs, will show an error: "The discount value is incorrect (must be a percentage).".
-Has a tooltip: "Automatically apply this value as a discount on all products for members of this customer group.".
+Has a tooltip: "Automatically apply this value as a discount on all products for members of this customer group.". see issue [28415](https://github.com/PrestaShop/PrestaShop/issues/28415)

 3) Price display method